JimP-lab/FitnessTracker/README.md

-Fitness Tracker is fitness tracker application that allows users to track their fitness journey.
+Fitness Tracker is Fitness Tracker application that allows users to track their fitness journey.
 Fitness Tracker is created